JonikaR/portfolio/dataviz2.md

 # Visualisation 3 - Grid Streamgraph

 Changes over time can be shown by giving emphasis to changing trends.
 It is used to track movements or extended series that traverses over years or decades.
-Choosing the correct time period in these graphs.
+Choosing the correct time period in these graphsis very important.

 A Streamgraph is a type of areachart which is used when seeing changes in proportions over time is more important than individual values.
 Here I used the streamgraph to show how the debt-to-GDP ratio is changing across the countries over multiple years.
 The area covered is able to show that very clearly.